An Expectation-Maximization Algorithm for Training Clean Diffusion Models from Corrupted Observations: Generative Samples

 EMDiffusion is proposed to learn clean distributions from corrupted observations.
 In Sec.~\ref{sec:exp}, we present detailed posterior sampling results and FID scores of learned DMs.

 Our model outperforms baselines by a significant margin in three inverse imaging tasks on two datasets.
-Though the FID score of our model trained on blurry CelebA is slightly higher than AmbientDiffusion, we argue that FID scores is easily influenced by sharp artifacts introduced by DPS~\cite{chung2022diffusion}, which is adopted in our E-steps.
+Though the FID score of our model trained on blurry CelebA is slightly higher than Ambient Diffusion, we argue that FID scores are easily influenced by sharp artifacts introduced by DPS~\cite{chung2022diffusion}, which is adopted in our E-steps.
 However, the distributions EMDiffusion learned from various types of corrupted observations are obviously better than baselines, as shown in Fig.~\ref{fig:appendix-generation-inpainting},\ref{fig:appendix-generation-blurry},\ref{fig:appendix-generation-noisy}.

-\textbf{Future work.} To achieve a better posterior distribution through the proposed EM framework, an accurate and efficient E-step plays the key role.
+\textbf{Future work.} To achieve a better posterior distribution through the proposed EM framework, an accurate and efficient E-step plays a key role.
 We adopt the Diffusion Posterior Sampling~\cite{chung2022diffusion} that could potentially introduce artifacts due to its approximation of the underlying data likelihood term.
-Therefore, a better FID score could be achieved by designing a principled posterior sampling method.
+Therefore, a better FID score could be achieved by designing a principled posterior sampling method. \\ \\ \\